pavelsolis/Replication-Folder/README.md

 $ git merge --no-ff dev			# Merge your changes to master without a fast-forward
 $ git push origin master		# Push changes to the server
 $ git push origin dev
-$ git checkout dev			# Go back to work on dev branch
+$ git checkout dev			# Go back to dev branch, but if the master branch is changed after the dev branch
+$ git branch -d dev			# was fully merged to master, delete the dev branch and create a new one from the
+$ git push origin --delete dev		# newest version of the master branch

 # Feature branches